Table of contents

 Why I Chose Baroque Portfolios For Poster Storage

-I collect full-size “one sheet” movie posters.
+I collect full-size “one sheet” movie posters and storage is always top of mind.
 They are quite large at 27×40″ or 27×41″ for older ones, so storage can be a challenge.
-Most people simply keep them in tubes, but it’s better for the poster if you lay it out flat.
-It also has the added benefit of saving you from having a pile of tubes laying around somewhere.
+As framing is costly, most people simply keep them in tubes.
+However, since paper has a “memory”, it’s better for the poster if you lay it out flat.
+Flat storage also has the added benefit of saving you from having a pile of unsightly tubes laying around somewhere.

 When I decided to pull the trigger and go with Baroque, I ordered a 27 x 41″ portfolio from them in April 2021.
 However, I didn’t receive it until mid-October.
 In the meantime, Baroque provided regular updates on shipping delays which stemmed from the cargo ship that carried the container with their portfolios having several delays.